-As the world’s third most important crop, potatoes, which are grown in more than 100 countries around the world, can produce more food per unit of water than any other major plant, according to the International Potato Center.
+As the world’s third most important crop, potatoes, which are grown in more than 100 countries around the world, can produce more food per unit of water than any other major crop, according to the International Potato Center.

 There are, of course, countless way to cook potatoes.
 Lucky for you, The Daily Meal has curated a list of 50 of our favorite potato recipes.
 We have mashed, baked, boiled, and fried potatoes and more, paired with all sort of flavors combinations guaranteed to satisfy your hunger.

 Rachael Pack contributed to this roundup.